benjaminhuanghuang/nodejs-mongo-api-ut-muber/_notes/ut.md

     mongoose.connect("mongodb://localhost/muber", { useMongoClient: true });
   ```

-  Use testing db in testing in testing helper
+  Use testing db and reset db for each test case